Skip to main content

 In our Farthest Frontier farming guide, we’ll show you how to create profitable fields, protect yourself from crop failures, and make your agriculture flourish.

-It’s best to start with small fields in Farthest Frontier, as they don’t take as long to deploy.
-Also, their size is not set in stone and can be changed at any time.
-From experience, we recommend that you start with 3 to 4 fields.
-This will allow you to grow different foods at the same time and you won’t have trouble with crop rotation.
+It’s best to begin with small fields in Farthest Frontier because they don’t take as long to set up.
+Additionally, their size isn’t fixed and can be adjusted anytime.
+From experience, we suggest starting with 3 to 4 fields.
+This way, you can grow different types of food simultaneously, and you won’t have issues with crop rotation.

-With fewer fields, the risk of wild animals or plant diseases like mildew ruining your harvest is too high.
-The more fields you have, the better you can compensate for such shortages.
+With fewer fields, the risk of wild animals or plant diseases like mildew damaging your harvest is too high.
+The more fields you have, the better you can make up for such shortages.

-When it comes to crop rotation in Farthest Frontier, you can see how thought out and extensive the simulation aspect of the game is.
-Almost everything that affects crop growth in the real world also plays a role in Farthest Frontier.
-The season, the temperature, diseases, and the right soil; everything has to be taken into account.
+When it comes to crop rotation in Farthest Frontier, you can see how detailed and comprehensive the game’s simulation aspect is.
+Almost everything that impacts crop growth in the real world also influences it in Farthest Frontier.
+The season, temperature, diseases, and the right soil — everything must be considered.
 Let’s go through the process step by step.

-A field is quickly planned: You click on “Food” and then simply drag the mouse on the map to the area you want to cultivate.
-The minimum size is 5×5 fields and the maximum is 12×12.
+A field is quickly planned: You click on “Food” and then simply drag the mouse over the map to the area you want to cultivate.
+The minimum size is 5×5 fields, and the maximum is 12×12.
 Then your workers start planting the field.

-Depending on how even the ground is and how many weeds and stones are in the way, this can take a while.
-You should also make sure that your people stop working when there’s frost on the ground in winter.
+Depending on how level the ground is and the number of weeds and stones in the way, this could take some time.
+You should also ensure that your workers stop working when there’s frost on the ground during winter.

-Once the process is complete, you can start cultivating.
-To do this, first select the year in which the plant will be sown.
-You don’t have to worry about the seeds themselves.
-Your villagers have all kinds of seeds in their repertoire from the beginning.
-You can find the years in the upper part of the screen.
-I stands for the current year, II for the next, and III for the year after the next.
+Once the process is finished, you can start planting in Farthest Frontier.
+First, choose the year when the plant will be sown.
+You don’t need to worry about the seeds.
+Your villagers have all kinds of seeds from the start.
+You can see the years at the top of the screen.
+I stands for the current year, II for the next, and III for the year after that.

-After you’ve clicked on the respective year, you’ll find an overview of all plants on the right side.
-If you move the cursor over one of them, its needs, growing time and other useful details will be displayed.
-By clicking on it, you can add it to the year you are working on.
-If you want to remove one, you can do that at any time by clicking on the red X.
+After clicking on the respective year, you’ll see an overview of all plants on the right side.
+Hovering your cursor over a plant will display its needs, growth time, and other practical details.
+Clicking on a plant will add it to the year you’re working on.
+You can remove it at any time by clicking the red X.

-On the time axis of the three years, the growth time is also visually displayed.
-The amount of space taken up by the plant symbol indicates how long the maturing process takes.
-It should be noted that wheat and other cereals need a very long time, which means that you can’t combine them in the same year on one field.
-It’s best to add beans or turnips to their fields.
+On the three-year timeline, the growth period is also visually shown.
+The space the plant symbol takes up indicates how long the maturation process lasts.
+It should be noted that wheat and other cereals require a very long time, meaning you can’t grow them in the same year on one field.
+It’s best to plant beans or turnips in their fields.

-Once selected, the sowings will repeat automatically every three years.
-Adjustments become necessary when your settlers ask for new products or more complex food, or when you expand your fields.
-You also need to keep an eye on soil fertility and restore it regularly.
-But more about this in the next point of our Farthest Frontier farming guide.
+Once chosen, the sowings will automatically repeat every 3 years.
+Adjustments become necessary when your settlers request new products or more complex foods, or when you expand your fields.
+You also need to monitor soil fertility and restore it regularly.
+But more about this in the next part of our Farthest Frontier farming guide.

 Choose the right location

-The yield of your crop depends not only on the weather conditions and the prevention of diseases but also on the fertility of the area.
-So, choose a location with good soil for your fields.
-The fertility bonus in Farthest Frontier is displayed as an overlay on the map when you move the fields.
+The yield of your crop depends not only on weather conditions and disease prevention but also on the fertility of the land.
+Therefore, choose a location with good soil for your fields.
+The fertility bonus in Farthest Frontier is shown as an overlay on the map when you move the fields.

 Certain plants

-Some plants improve the quality of the soil.
+Some plants enhance soil quality.
 These include clover, peas, and beans.
-Clover has the greatest effect, but you can’t sell or consume it.
-However, if the soil fertility of one of your fields is severely impaired, it’s worthwhile to push a clover period into one of the years.
-After all, even peas and beans don’t thrive very well in poor fields.
+Clover has the most significant effect, but you can’t sell or eat it.
+However, if one of your fields has severely poor soil fertility, it’s worth allowing a period of clover to grow there.
+After all, even peas and beans don’t grow well in poor-quality soil.

 Build a compost yard

-A compost yard is also useful for farming in Farthest Frontier.
-After all, your city continuously produces waste that you can use as fertilizer.
-It’s best to build one near your farmers’ buildings at the beginning of your settlement, designate a resident as a waste collector, and then select the field you want to fertilize once a year.
+A compost yard is also helpful for farming in Farthest Frontier.
+After all, your city continuously generates waste that you can use as fertilizer.
+It’s best to build one near your farmers’ buildings early on, assign a resident as a waste collector, and then select the field you want to fertilize once a year.

 Clay and sand

-The soil mixture also affects the yield of your fields.
-Some crops prefer clay, while others like sand.
-By adding the respective material, you can get a bonus of 10%.
+The soil mixture also influences the yield of your fields.
+Some crops thrive in clay, while others prefer sand.
+Adding the appropriate material can boost your yield by 10%.

 Meadows

-Cows also have a positive effect on the terrain.
-If you let your cattle graze on a meadow for some time, it makes sense to cultivate fields on it later.
-As a result, the soil will have excellent fertility from the very beginning.
+Cows also positively impact the land.
+Allowing your cattle to graze in a meadow for some time makes it reasonable to cultivate fields there later.
+As a result, the soil will be highly fertile from the start.

-4) Farthest Frontier Farming Guide: Other tips and tricks
+Farthest Frontier Farming Guide: Other Tips and Tricks

 Watch out for rocks and weeds

-Field maintenance is paramount to long-term farming in Farthest Frontier.
-If you just started with your field, you’ll probably have to do it several times a year.
-This involves removing rocks and weeds so your vegetables can grow without problems.
-Over time, the rotation will shorten so that you only need to send someone out for maintenance every few years.
-You can select the maintenance period by clicking on the farmer icon.
+Field maintenance is essential for sustainable farming in Farthest Frontier.
+If you just started your field, you’ll likely need to perform it several times a year.
+This involves removing rocks and weeds so your vegetables can grow properly.
+Over time, the frequency of maintenance will decrease, and you’ll only need to send someone out every few years.
+You can choose the maintenance interval by clicking on the farmer icon.

 Build fences, walls, and gates

-Wild animals and scavengers can significantly minimize your harvest.
-While you defend yourself against ravenous fauna with wooden fences, you must build stone walls against human thieves.
-For your farmers to be able to continue their work, you also need gates.
+Wild animals and scavengers can greatly reduce your harvest.
+While you protect yourself from hungry wildlife with wooden fences, you need to build stone walls to keep out human thieves.
+For your farmers to keep working, you also need gates.

-At the beginning of the game, you should start right away with wooden fences and place them around each field.
-Later, when you have enough stones, upgrade them.
+At the start of the game, place wooden fences around each field right away.
+Later, upgrade them once you have enough stones.

 Pay attention to harvest time and storage

-• Turnips belong in at least one of your fields to start with.
-They are very quick and easy to grow, have good weather resistance, and can be harvested several times a year.
+• Make sure to include turnips in at least one of your fields to start.
+They are quick and easy to grow, resist various weather conditions, and can be harvested multiple times a year.

-• Peas earn you money while improving soil fertility.
-Since cold does not deter them, but heat kills them, you should not grow them in the summer.
+• Peas help you earn money while improving soil fertility.
+Since cold doesn’t kill them, but heat does, you shouldn’t grow them in the summer.
 However, they are a good choice in other seasons.

-• Buckwheat is a complex plant with many needs to consider.
-But in return, it has a shorter growing season than other grains, is heat resistant, and can also keep weeds out.
+• Buckwheat is a versatile plant with many requirements.
+In return, it has a shorter growing season than other grains, is heat-resistant, and can also suppress weeds.

-• Clover is used for restoring soil fertility.
-You won’t make money with it, nor can you consume it.
-Nevertheless, it’s part of a well-timed crop rotation and should be grown between two periods of nutrient-intensive crops, such as flax.
+• Clover is used to restore soil fertility.
+You won’t earn money from it, nor can you eat it.
+Still, it’s part of a well-planned crop rotation and should be grown between two periods of nutrient-heavy crops, such as flax.

-• Said flax lowers fertility but is necessary for tailoring.
-It’s used to make linen, which is ultimately processed into clothing.
+• Said flax reduces fertility but is essential for tailoring.
+It’s used to produce linen, which is ultimately transformed into clothing.

 • Cabbage has the advantage that it doesn’t mind the weather.
-Whether cold or warm, it always thrives.
-Unless the soil quality is not optimal.
-In this respect, the vegetable, which can only be kept for a short time, turns out to be extremely picky.
+Whether cold or warm, it always thrives unless the soil quality is poor.
+In this regard, the vegetable, which can only be kept for a short time, turns out to be quite picky.

-• Leek has a similarly long growth period as cereals but is temperature-resistant.
-While it can be grown year-round, we advise against overproducing it due to its moderate shelf life.
+• Leek has a similarly long growth period as cereals, but is resistant to temperature changes.
+Although it can be grown year-round, we recommend avoiding overproduction because of its moderate shelf life.

 • Wheat is demanding.
-It needs fertile soil and can catch diseases, but it has a long shelf life and is also essential if you want to make flour or beer.
+It requires fertile soil and can be susceptible to diseases, but it has a long shelf life and is also essential if you want to make flour or beer.

-• Rye is less demanding on its environment, both in terms of soil and temperatures.
-On the other hand, it yields less than wheat.
+• Rye is less demanding on its environment, both in terms of soil and temperature.
+However, it yields less than wheat.

-Our Farthest Frontier farming guide should have your cash register ringing in no time.
+Our Farthest Frontier farming guide will have your cash register ringing in no time.
 After all, farming is a profitable business in the game.

-To help your crops grow a bit faster, PLITCH’s Farthest Frontier cheats offer you many ways to get faster yields.
-For example, increase the game speed to speed up the cycles or change the time to have the perfect month for sowing.
+To help your crops grow faster, PLITCH’s Farthest Frontier cheats offer many ways to increase yields.
+For example, you can boost game speed to accelerate cycles or adjust the time to reach the ideal planting month.

-You can also influence the production and storage goods with our codes.
-So, if bad weather, nasty looters, or pesky diseases get you down, you don’t have to start a new game, you can simply adjust your run accordingly.
+You can also influence the production and storage of goods with our codes.
+So, if bad weather, nasty looters, or pesky diseases get you down, you don’t have to start a new game; you can simply adjust your run accordingly.

 Happy Gaming!